marmelab/ra-auth-google/packages/ra-auth-google/Readme.md

 ## Configuring The Google Identity Services Library

-`initGoogleAuthProvider` accepts all the [parameters](https://developers.google.com/identity/gsi/web/reference/js-reference?hl=en#IdConfiguration) supported by the GIS library.
+`useGoogleAuthProvider` accepts all the [parameters](https://developers.google.com/identity/gsi/web/reference/js-reference?hl=en#IdConfiguration) supported by the GIS library.

 For example, to change the text of the title and messages in the One Tap prompt, use the [`context`](https://developers.google.com/identity/gsi/web/reference/js-reference?hl=en#context) parameter: